mik4el/gadget-im-still-here/README.md

 ## Get started with ImStillHere
 1. Hook up according to `imstillhere_*.jpg`.
 1. Same as above but:
-1.1 Make a copy of `ImStillHere/WiFiConfig_template.h` to `ImStillHere/WiFiConfig_template.h` with your credentials.
+  1. Make a copy of `ImStillHere/WiFiConfig_template.h` to `ImStillHere/WiFiConfig_template.h` with your credentials.
+To get fingerprints for your https host, go to e.g. `https://www.grc.com/fingerprints.htm` (separate the hex values with a space ' ' not ':').
-To get fingerprints for your https host, go to e.g. `https://www.grc.com/fingerprints.htm` (separate the hex values with a space ' ' not ':')
+  1. Open the serial monitor to see connection status etc.
-1.1 Open the serial monitor to see connection status 1.1 Look in your web service that jwt-authed https-post requests are being made.
+  1. Look in your web service that jwt-authed https-post requests are being made.